muxinc/stream.new/README_INTERNAL.md

-This is deploiyed to vercel
+This is deployed to vercel automatically on the mux/stream.new project

-- To deploy run `vercel deploy --prod`
-- This does not have automatic github integration b/c this is part of a monorepo (muxinc/examples)